biomancy/biobit/biobit/docs/src/arrow.md

 Importantly, it's rarely possible to leverage CoW mechanism in bindings, because they don't destroy the original `Batch` when calling `.edit()` thus leading to a shared ownership between CoW buffers in the `BatchMut` and the original `Batch`.
-Or, even more often, the bindings will cache references to FFI-exposed buffers addresseed at least once, which also leads to shared ownership.
+Or, even more often, the bindings will cache references to FFI-exposed buffers addressed at least once, which also leads to shared ownership.
 This means that any mutation will always trigger a copy, leading to suboptimal performance.
 See the [[Unsafe In-Place Mutation]] section for an escape hatch.